Saddam Hussein: Execution

 Saddam spoke his last words during the execution, "May God's blessings be upon Muhammad and his household.
 And may God hasten their appearance and curse their enemies."
-Then one of the crowd repeatedly said the name of the Iraqi Shi'a cleric Muqtada al-Sadr.
+Then one of the crowd repeatedly said the name of the Iraqi Shia cleric Muqtada al-Sadr.
 Saddam laughed and later said, "Do you consider this manhood?"
 The crowd shouted, "go to Hell."
 Saddam replied, "To the hell that is Iraq!?"
 Again, one of the crowd asked those who shouted to keep quiet for God.
 Saddam started recitation of final Muslim prayers, "I bear witness that there is no god but Allah and I testify that Muhammad is the Messenger of Allah."
 One of the crowd shouted, "The tyrant has collapsed!"
 Saddam said, "May God's blessings be upon Muhammad and his household".
 He recited the shahada one and a half times, as while he was about to say 'Muhammad' on the second shahada, the trapdoor opened, cutting him off mid-sentence.
 The rope broke his neck, killing him instantly.
 A second unofficial video, apparently showing Saddam's body on a trolley, emerged several days later.
 It sparked speculation that the execution was carried out incorrectly as Saddam had a gaping hole in his neck.

 Saddam was buried at his birthplace of Al-Awja in Tikrit, Iraq, on 31 December 2006.
 He was buried 3 km from his sons Uday and Qusay Hussein.
 His tomb was reported to have been destroyed in March 2015.
 Before it was destroyed, a Sunni tribal group reportedly removed his body to a secret location, fearful of what might happen.